OpenEvalProject/evals/manuscripts/elife-93781/v1/manuscript.md

 ## Materials and methods

-## Experimental design
+### Experimental design

-## Slice preparation
+#### Slice preparation

 Experiments were conducted according to the guidelines of the University of Szeged Animal Care and Use Committee (ref. no. XX/897/2018) and of the University of Szeged Ethical Committee and Regional Human Investigation Review Board (ref.
 75/2014).
 For all human tissue material written consent was given by the patients prior to surgery.
 Human neocortical slices were sectioned from material that had to be removed to gain access for the surgical treatment of deep-brain target (n = 33 female and n = 29 male, aged 49± 19.2 y, from the frontal (n=21), temporal (n=20), parietal (n=20) and occipital (n=1) cortices).
 Anesthesia was induced with intravenous midazolam and fentanyl (0.03 mg/kg, 1–2 µg/kg, respectively).
 A bolus dose of propofol (1–2 mg/kg) was administered intravenously.
 The patients received 0.5 mg/kg rocuronium to facilitate endotracheal intubation.
 The trachea was intubated, and the patient was ventilated with O2/N2O mixture at a ratio of 1:2.
 Anesthesia was maintained with sevoflurane at care volume of 1.2–1.5.
 Following surgical removal, the resected tissue blocks were immediately immersed into a glass container filled with ice-cold solution in the operating theater and transported to the electrophysiology lab.
 For animal experiments, we used the somatosensory cortex of young adults (19–46 d of age, (P) 23.9±4.9) male Wistar rats.
 Before decapitation animals were anesthetized by inhalation of halothane.
 320 µm thick coronal slices were prepared with a vibration blade microtome (Microm HM 650 V; Microm International GmbH, Walldorf, Germany).
 Slices were cut in ice-cold (4 °C) cutting solution (in mM) 75 sucrose, 84 NaCl, 2.5 KCl, 1 NaH2PO4, 25 NaHCO3, 0.5 CaCl2, 4 MgSO4, 25 D(+)-glucose, saturated with 95% O2 and 5% CO2.
 The slices were incubated in 36 °C for 30 min, subsequently the solution was changed to (in mM) 130 NaCl, 3.5 KCl, 1 NaH2PO4, 24 NaHCO3, 1 CaCl2, 3 MgSO4, 10 D(+)-glucose, saturated with 95% O2 and 5% CO2, and the slices were kept in it until experimental use.
 The solution used for recordings had the same composition except that the concentrations of CaCl2 and MgSO4 were 3 and 1.5 mM unless it is indicated otherwise.
 The micropipettes (3–5 MΩ) were filled (in mM) 126 K-gluconate, 4 KCl, 4 ATP-Mg, 0.3 GTP-Na2, 10 HEPES, 10 phosphocreatine, and 8 biocytin (pH 7.25; 300 mOsm).

-## In vitro electrophysiology
+### In vitro electrophysiology

 Somatic whole-cell recordings were obtained at ~37 °C from simultaneously recorded PC-PC cell pairs visualized by infrared differential interference contrast (DIC) video microscopy at depths 60–160 µm from the surface of the slice (Zeiss Axio Examiner LSM7; Carl Zeiss AG, Oberkochen, Germany), 40x water-immersion objective (1.0 NA; Carl Zeiss AG, Oberkochen, Germany) equipped with Luigs and Neumann Junior micromanipulator system (Luigs and Neumann, Ratingen, Germany) and HEKA EPC 10 patch clamp amplifier (HEKA Elektronik GmbH, Lambrecht, Germany).
 Signals were digitalized at 15 kHz and analyzed with custom-written scripts in Python.
 Presynaptic cells were stimulated with a brief suprathreshold current paired-pulse (800 pA, 2–3 ms, 50–60 ms separation of the two pulses), derived in 10 s interval.
 The postsynaptic cells were recorded in current-clamp recording, holding current was set to keep the cell’s membrane potential around −50 mV.
 The experiments were stopped if the series resistance (Rs) exceeded 25 MΩ or changed more than 20%.
 For the dendritic recordings 20 μM Alexa 594 was added to the internal solution of the somatic pipette and 20 μM Alexa 488 to the internal solution of the dendritic pipette.
 The PCs were kept in whole-cell configuration for at least 10 min before the axon bleb or dendritic targeted recording started.
 Then the microscope switched to 2 p mode.
 The fluorescent dyes of the pipette solution were excited at 850 nm wavelength with a femtosecond pulsing Ti:sapphire laser (Mai Tai DeepSee, Spectra-Physics, Santa Clara, CA).
 The axon blebs and the dendrites were targeted in 2 p mode.
 After the successful seal formation, the imaging was switched off to reduce the phototoxicity in the sample.
 All the recordings were carried out in current clamp mode.
 800ms long square pulses with elevating amplitude (from –110–300 pA) were used to evoke APs.
 In some experiments, the same long square injection protocol was repeated at the dendritic/axonal recording site.
 For measuring the forward propagation of electrical signals in dendrites, we applied either short artificial EPSC-shaped currents (Connelly et al., 2016) or mostly ramp currents (Markram and Sakmann, 1994) through the dendritic pipette.
 Ten minutes of recording we applied different drugs or finished the recordings.
 At the end of the recording, we acquired a 2 p Z series from the recorded dendrite.
 Then the pipettes were carefully withdrawn from the cells.
 The slices went under chemical fixation for further anatomical investigation.
 Due to the small diameter of the dendrites of L2/3 neurons, the dendritic pipette access resistance was 92.43±34.29 MΩ with 24.8–196.2 MΩ range (Gidon et al., 2020).
 We ran a set of computer simulations on our reconstructed neurons (both human and rat), adding a simulated electrode with variable serial resistance values.
 We found that, for series resistances ranging from 40 to 200 MΩ, the effect of the presence of the electrode on the EPSP latencies is negligible (Figure 8—figure supplement 3).

 The specific membrane capacitance recordings were carried out as described previously (Gentet et al., 2000).
 Briefly, the L2/3 PCs were whole cell patch clamped, and a gentle suction made during slow withdrawal of the pipette.
 The nucleus of the cells were pulled out and the voltage clamped at –70 mV. –5 mV voltage steps (repeated 100 times) were applied and the capacitive transients were measured.
-A DIC image of the nucleus were made for calculation of the membrane surface with the following equation:(1)A=(a+b)2∗πA
+A DIC image of the nucleus were made for calculation of the membrane surface with the following equation:

+$$
+A=\frac{(a+b)^{2}∗\pi}{A}
+$$

 Where a is the shorter diameter of the ellipse and b is the longer one.
 After the recording the nucleus was blown away and the pipette tip was pushed into a sylgard ball until the GΩ seal formed.
 The –5 mV voltage steps were applied again to record the residual capacitance of the system.
 Before the analysis, we subtracted the residual capacitance from the transients.

 Pharmacological experiments were carried out on PCs during simultaneous somatic and dendritic recordings after 10 min of control recording using ACSF with the following drugs: 20 µM 4-(N-ethyl-N-phenylamino)–1,2 dimethyl-6-(methylamino)pyrimidinium chloride (ZD7288) (Sigma-Aldrich), or 1 µM TTX, 200 µM CdCl2, and 20 µM AP5.

-## Post hoc anatomical analysis of recorded cell pairs
+### Post hoc anatomical analysis of recorded cell pairs

 After electrophysiological recordings, slices were fixed in a fixative containing 4% paraformaldehyde, 15% picric acid, and 1.25% glutaraldehyde in 0.1 M phosphate buffer (PB; pH = 7.4) at 4 °C for at least 12 hr.
 After several washes in 0.1 M PB, slices were cryoprotected in 10% then 20% sucrose solution in 0.1 M PB.
 Slices were frozen in liquid nitrogen then thawed in PB, embedded in 10% gelatin, and further sectioned into slices of 60 µm in thickness.
 Sections were incubated in a solution of conjugated avidin-biotin horseradish peroxidase (ABC; 1:100; Vector Labs) in Tris-buffered saline (TBS, pH = 7.4) at 4 °C overnight.
 The enzyme reaction was revealed by 3’3-diaminobenzidine tetrahydrochloride (0.05%) as chromogen and 0.01% H2O2 as an oxidant.
 Sections were post-fixed with 1% OsO4 in 0.1 M PB.
 After several washes in distilled water, sections were stained in 1% uranyl acetate, dehydrated in an ascending series of ethanol.
 Sections were infiltrated with epoxy resin (Durcupan, Sigma-Aldrich) overnight and embedded on glass slices.
 3D light microscopic reconstructions were carried out using the Neurolucida system with a 100× objective.
 The number of putative synaptic contacts were determined by searching for close appositions of presynaptic axon terminals and postsynaptic dendrites under light microscopy.
 The distance of the contact sites alongside the branches were measured with Neurolucida.
 The intersomatic distance was calculated from the branch length from the presynaptic soma to the putative synaptic contact alongside the axon, and the length of the dendrite from the contact site to the postsynaptic soma.
 If there were more than one putative synapse between the cells, we took the shortest intersomatic path distance for that given cell pair.

-## Electron microscopy
+### Electron microscopy

 Sample preparations for the electron microscopy were performed as described previously (Boldog et al., 2018; Molnár et al., 2016).
 Briefly, digital images of serial EM sections (20 nm thickness) were taken at 64,000 x magnification with a FEI/Philips CM10 electron microscope equipped with a MegaView G2 camera.
 The membrane thickness measurements were carried out on digital images with a custom software.
 Briefly, postsynaptic dendritic structures were identified with the presence of postsynaptic densities (PSD) faced in front of axon terminals filled with vesicles.
 At least 20 nm away from the PSD, perpendicular lines were used as region interests (ROI).
 The intensity line profile of each ROI was calculated, and edge detection was carried out on them.
 The thickness was determined as the distance between the first and last point along the line profile where the gradient magnitude was larger than 50.

-## Data analysis
+### Data analysis

 The electrophysiological recordings were analyzed by custom-written python scripts.
 First, the recorded sweeps were exported with HEKA FitMaster to ascii files.
 The mean synaptic delay in the paired recordings was determined by the averages of the delays between the peak of single presynaptic action potentials and the onsets of the corresponding EPSPs.
 The onset was determined by the projection of the intersection of two linear fits on the postsynaptic signal (Fedchyshyn and Wang, 2007).
 The first line was fitted to the baseline 1ms window from –0.5 to +0.5 ms of the presynaptic AP peak.
 The second line was fitted on the rising phase of the EPSP (5–30% of the amplitude).
 The time point of the crossing lines was projected back to the signal and it was used as the onset (Figure 1B).
 For the forward propagation dendritic experiments the latency was calculated on an average signal.
 The onset of the EPSP-like waveform was determined as the onset of EPSPs in the paired recordings.

 The bAP latency was measured at the peak of the average signal for each cell (Stuart and Sakmann, 1994).
 Only the first APs of the sweeps were averaged to avoid activity dependent Na+ channel inactivation that can cause a putative modulatory effect on the signal propagation speed.
 For the axon bleb recordings we assumed that the axon initial segment (AIS) of the cells are 35 µm from the axon hillock (Palmer and Stuart, 2006), and the APs propagate forward (to the bleb) and backward (to the soma) at the same speed.
-For the correction of the AIS we used the following formula:(2)vcorr=lt+(ais/l∗t)
+For the correction of the AIS we used the following formula:

+$$
+vcorr=\frac{l}{t+(ais/l∗t)}
+$$

 where vcorr is the corrected propagation speed for AIS position, l is the axonal distance between the soma and the axon bleb, t is the latency between the two measuring point, ais is the assumed position of the AIS alongside the axon (35 µm).

-## Estimating passive parameters of L2/3 pyramidal cells
+### Estimating passive parameters of L2/3 pyramidal cells

 We constructed detailed passive compartmental and cable models for five L2/3 human neurons and the four rat L2/3 neurons that were both 3D morphologically reconstructed and biophysically characterized.
 For each modeled neuron, we optimized the values of three key passive parameters: the specific membrane resistivity and capacitance (Rm, Cm) and the specific axial resistivity, Ra, using Neuron 8.0 (Hines et al., 2009) principal axis optimization algorithm (Brent, 1976; Segev et al., 1989).
 Optimization was achieved by minimizing the difference between experimental voltage response following hyperpolarizing current steps either to the soma or to the apical dendrite (Figure 7A and B) and the model response.
 When possible, experimental data was averaged over repetitions of the same stimulus.